 Rural poverty is also recognised as a primary root cause of human rights issues in agriculture and so enhancing farmer livelihoods is central to our tobacco supply chain strategy.
 In this way, if farmers have profitable farms and good incomes, they are less likely to use cheaper forms of labour (including their children) and are less vulnerable to exploitation.

 We believe that partnerships and community-based programmes are the best way to protect human rights.
 By bringing together all the relevant stakeholders, we can co-develop solutions to help bring about lasting change.
-We support a range of long-term programmes to prevent child labour and enhance livelihoods across our tobacco-growing regions – details of which can be found in our Human Rights Report and ESG Report.
+We support a range of long-term programmes to prevent child labour and enhance livelihoods across our tobacco-growing regions – details of which can be found in our Human Rights Report and Combined Annual and ESG Report.